ethereum/ethereum-org-website/src/content/developers/docs/scaling/sidechains/index.md

 In order for a separate blockchain to become a sidechain to Ethereum Mainnet it needs the ability to facilitate the transfer of assets from and to Ethereum Mainnet.
 This interoperability with Ethereum is achieved using a blockchain bridge.
 [Bridges](/bridges/) use smart contracts deployed on Ethereum Mainnet and a sidechain to control the bridging of funds between them.

 While bridges help users move funds between Ethereum and the sidechain, the assets are not physically moved across the two chains.
-Instead, a "lock-mint-burn" mechanism is used for transferring value across chains.
-Here is a description of the actual process:
+Instead, mechanisms that typically involve minting and burning are used for transferring value across chains.
+More on [how bridges work](/developers/docs/bridges/#how-do-bridges-work).

-- **Moving funds from Ethereum to a sidechain**

-Bob (an Ethereum user) wishes to use a sidechain.
-This is what he does to move funds from Mainnet to the sidechain:

-1. Bob sends ERC-20 tokens to a smart contract on the Ethereum chain (e.g. Ethereum) and pays the transaction fee.
-2. Bob’s ERC-20 tokens are locked up in the smart contract, with the event being relayed to the smart contract on the sidechain.
-3. Once it receives proof of Bob’s deposit, the sidechain’s smart contract triggers the creation or “minting” of an amount of tokens equal to Bob’s initial deposit.
-4. Bob receives the new tokens in his wallet address and can use it to execute transactions on the sidechain.

-- **Moving funds from a sidechain to Ethereum Mainnet**

-Having concluded his business on the sidechain, Bob wants to withdraw his remaining funds to Ethereum Mainnet.
-This is what happens:

-1. Bob sends his remaining tokens to the sidechain’s smart contract for “burning”.
-Burning is a mechanism for destroying tokens by making them irrecoverable.
-2. Information concerning Bob’s deposit transaction and the token burning is relayed to the smart contract on Ethereum.
-3. The smart contract then triggers the release of Bob’s ERC-20 tokens on Ethereum, which are sent back to his wallet.

-Note: Bridging funds between Mainnet and sidechains carries its own set of problems (e.g., smart contracts can be hacked), which is another drawback associated with sidechains.
-More on the [risks of blockchain bridges](/bridges/#bridge-risk).

 ## Pros and cons of sidechains {#pros-and-cons-of-sidechains}